 - Background.
-I’m a Scandanavian who grew up in the frozen Minnesotan suburbs with a Fargo-style accent.
+I’m a Scandinavian who grew up in the frozen Minnesotan suburbs with a Fargo-style accent.
 Nonetheless, God has sent me to Mexico to study abroad, to Ecuador as a missionary, and to Denver to work with Hispanic immigrants as a pastor and teacher.
 I speak Spanish, I’m white – and 6’5”.
 God sure has a sense or humor.

 - Writing.
-I’ve had the privilege of writing for Christianity Today, The Review of Faith and International Affairs, Independent School, Comment Magazine, Leadership Journal, and The Gospel Coalition.
+I’ve had the privilege of writing for Christianity Today, The Review of Faith and International Affairs, Independent School, and Comment Magazine.
+I also wrote a short book on retirement.
 My two favorite quotes on writing: “Make them see.”
 Joseph Conrad.
 “Write the truest sentence you can.”
 Ernest Hemingway.
 My favorite editor: George Orwell.
 His six rules for writing are my constant tutor.

 - Family.
 I’m married to a beautiful wife and have four gorgeous little girls.
 Yes, four.

 - Education.
 I completed my Master of Divinity from Denver Seminary in 2009 and my undergraduate degree in International Economics & Cultural Affairs and Spanish from Valparaiso University in 2005.